microsoft/playwright-java/README.md

 #### Add Maven dependency

 Playwright is distributed as a set of [Maven](https://maven.apache.org/what-is-maven.html) modules.
-The easiest way to use it is to add a couple of dependencies to your Maven `pom.xml` file as described below.
+The easiest way to use it is to add one dependency to your Maven `pom.xml` file as described below.
 If you're not familiar with Maven please refer to its [documentation](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

 To run Playwright simply add following dependency to your Maven project: